What do you really believe in? What motivates you — heart and soul — to do your work everyday? What are the brand values that guide your operation?

 Most small business owners never think about the important underpinnings of their brand.
-They just want to deliver a good product, build the business, make some sales and earn a good living.
+They just want to deliver a good product, make some sales and earn a good living.
 Branding and core brand values just aren’t a high priority.

-That’s understandable given the daily workload that business owners endure.
+That’s understandable given the daily workload that most business owners endure.

-But the most successful small businesses — and all the beloved, billion-dollar brands — are built on a solid foundation of shared values and beliefs.
+But the most successful small businesses — and all the beloved, billion-dollar brands — are built on a solid foundation of beliefs and core brand values.

 Core brand values go way beyond product attributes or corporate mission statements.

-So if you’re launching a new business, or if you’re trying to define the core brand values of an existing one, it pays to think like a beloved brand.
+If you’re launching a new business, or if you’re trying to define the core brand values of an existing one, it pays to think like a beloved brand.
+But beware of the clichés that appear in most mission statements.

 In “Corporate Religion” Jesper Kunde put it this way: “What leads a company to success is its philosophy, values and beliefs, clearly articulated.
 Communicating the company’s attitudes and values becomes the decisive parameter for success.
 And it demands that you find out who you are as a company.”